thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 We can even configure the **visibility** of dependencies, and also until where a child injector should look things up.
 However, this will be covered in another [article](/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html).

-## How is it used in Angular 2 then?
+## How is it used in Angular then?

-Now that we've learned how the DI in Angular 2 works, you might wonder how it is used in the framework itself.
-Do we have to create injectors manually when we build Angular 2 components?
-Luckily, the Angular team spent a lot of energy and time to find a nice API that hides all the injector machinery when building components in Angular 2.
+Now that we've learned how the DI in Angular works, you might wonder how it is used in the framework itself.
+Do we have to create injectors manually when we build Angular components?
+Luckily, the Angular team spent a lot of energy and time to find a nice API that hides all the injector machinery when building components in Angular.

-Lets take a look at the following simple Angular 2 component.
+Lets take a look at the following simple Angular component.

 {% highlight js %}
 @Component({